kortschak/git_workshop/notes/github.md

 ## Setting up keys

 GitHub needs to know that the requests coming from your machine are from you.
-This can either be done using username/password pairs, but it is more convenient to share keys.
+This can be done using username/password pairs, but it is more convenient to share keys.
 First you will need to create a SSH key pair if you do not already have keys available.

 Check whether you have keys that you can use.